Cone Calculator

 Why does the cone formula have a 1/3?

 A cone's volume is exactly one-third of the cylinder with the same base and height (V = ⅓πr²h vs. πr²h for the cylinder).
-You can verify this with our cylinder volume calculator.
+You can verify this with the cylinder volume calculator.
 This relationship can be proven by calculus or by Cavalieri's principle.

 What is the height of a cone?